bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 ## The Customer

-As a customer looking to buy goods and services with BitUSD I find myself having to pay a premium to acquire BitUSD from the market in the first place.
+As a customer looking to buy goods and services with BitUSD, I find myself having to pay a premium to acquire BitUSD from the market in the first place.
 This means I will prefer merchants that offer me a discount equal to the premium I paid.
 On the other hand, if I was a customer that earned BitUSD at a nominal value of $1.00 then the premium is a wash.
 In fact the only people to whom the premium matters are those who are looking to enter or exit the ecosystem.